Sports Biomechanics - Movement Meets Tech.

 Sports Biomechanics And Load Bearing Techniques.

-Sport biomehcanics often focuses on lower limb biomechanics due to the role our legs play in locomotion.
+Sport biomechanics often focuses on lower limb biomechanics due to the role our legs play in locomotion.
 One area of research which has occupied scientists over recent years is understanding fatigue and the impact it has on our bodies.
-Researchers use biomechanical assessment tools such as force plates or inertial sensors to gain an understanding of the forces which are acting on the body and how the kinetics interact with the kinematics.
+Researchers use biomechanical assessment tools such as force plates or inertial sensors to gain an understanding of the forces acting on the body and how their kinetics and kinematics interact.
 Muscle mechanics come into play when athletes are being analysed for dynamic movements.
-How their muscles react to certain pressures reveals how likely they are to be injured or the potential duration of their recovery.
+How their muscles react to certain pressures can reveal clues about their injury risk and the duration of their recovery.
 Inertial sensors measure the granular metrics of displacement, velocity and speed of movement in a straight line or rotary direction.
 Findings from these tests inform proper load bearing techniques to help preserve overall athlete health.